 The Energy Efficiency Design (EED) process provides a good structure to identify all potential opportunities for improvement and encourages thinking outside the box.
 The process identified several opportunities for Wyeth, which were not identified through previous standard energy audits.

 Wyeth appointed James Conroy from Capstone Energy as the Energy Efficient Design (EED) Expert for this project.

 For Phase 1, the total primary energy savings were 5.2 GWh (combined thermal and electrical energy savings).
 Annual CO2 emissions were reduced by 766 tonnes.
-The payback without grant was 4.7 years and with grant aid this was reduced to 3.1 years
+The payback period without the grant lasted 4.7 years and with grant aid this timeframe was reduced to 3.1 years.

 In Phase 2, the project saved 6.2 GWh of thermal energy with 1,262 tonnes of CO2 emissions avoided.
 Payback with the grant went from 3.4 to 2.1 years.

 Combined Phase 1 and Phase 2 annual cost savings were €270,000.